aarron-lee/gpd-win-tricks/README.md

 - the gyro is buggy/broken, requires dev work to be usable
 - suspend on the 6800u model can be fully fixed via fixes descibed in this repo
   - newer WM2 variants (7840u, etc) have bugs with suspend, see [here](https://gitlab.freedesktop.org/drm/amd/-/issues/3154) for details
+  - there is an experimental workaround that helps with suspend, see [here](#workaround-for-random-wakes-from-suspend-experimental)
 - Fan control is possible via Decky Plugin

 # Known bugs